The Last Kiss (2006 film): Release

 The Last Kiss premiered at the Toronto International Film Festival.
-The film grossed $11.6 million in the United States and Canada and $4.2 million in other markets (including $2,508,416 in the United Kingdom) for a combined worldwide theatrical gross of $15.9 million.
+The film grossed $11.6 million in the United States and Canada and $4.2 million in other markets (including $2,508,416 in the United Kingdom) for a combined worldwide theatrical gross of $16 million.

 Reception

-On Rotten Tomatoes, 46% of 130 surveyed critics gave the film a favorable review; the average rating is 5.7/10.
+On Rotten Tomatoes, 46% of 130 reviews were positive, with an average rating of 5.7/10.
 The site's consensus reads: "You'll either find The Last Kiss to be a phony bore or a refreshing take about young 20-somethings at the crossroads between their carefree lifestyle and responsibility.
 Zach Braff and the rest of the appealing cast make the case for the latter."
-The film also received an average score of 57/100 at Metacritic based on 27 critic reviews.
+On Metacritic it has a weighted average score of 57 out of 100 at based on reviews from 27 critics.

-It received a "Two Thumbs Up" rating on the television show Ebert & Roeper (with guest critic and actress Aisha Tyler sitting in for Roger Ebert).
+Ruthe Stein of the San Francisco Chronicle praises the film for its originality saying "There's nothing formulaic in this story of four buddies on the cusp of 30 torn between settling down and opening themselves up to more adventures".

+Nathan Rabin of The AV Club gives the film a D− grade and is critical of the script saying "The Last Kiss bears the unmistakable Haggis touch, one as subtle and understated as an electric chainsaw through the spinal cord."